 Fall is a great time to experiment with texture and color in your container gardens.
 While mums and asters can be spectacular and classic in a fall container garden, there are lots of other choices that will last well beyond the first frost.
-Winter is tricky as many pots will break apart if they freeze,... but there are some that will hold up to even the most frigid temps.
-Here's our best advice for keeping your garden growing all winter long.
+Winter is tricky as many pots will break apart if they freeze, but there are some that will hold up to even the most frigid temps.
+Use this advice for keeping your garden growing all winter long.

-Choose Cold Hardy Perennials
+Choose Cold-Hardy Perennials

 While summer is a terrific time to go crazy with flowering annuals (those plants that only last one season in cold climates), fall is a wonderful season to try hardy perennials that will stand up to the cold in your container gardens.
 Have fun experimenting with color combinations you didn’t use in the summer.
 Purples and oranges, mixed with bright greens and deep reds can look stunning.
-Think texture by using grasses and interesting leaf textures like fuzzy lambs ears.
+Think texture by using grasses and interesting leaf textures like fuzzy lamb's ears.

-For the best chances that... your plants will survive a cold winter, choose perennials that are rated two zones colder than your area.
+For the best chances that your plants will survive a cold winter, choose perennials that are rated two zones colder than your area.
 Life in a pot is harsher and the roots aren't as protected as they are in the ground.

-For fall containers try some of these cold hardy perennials:Continue to 3 of 8 below.
+For fall containers, try some of these cold-hardy perennials:

-Add Cool Looking and Cold Loving Annuals
+Add Cool-Looking and Cold-Loving Annuals